1.b) Theory of black holes and contraction of the Universe

 Gravitational attraction of light

-The third stage would be the fact that the large masses formed in the second stage will begin to be so big and concentrated that they can trap electromagnetic energy due to the high associated potential energy.
+The third stage would be the fact that the large masses will be so big and concentrated that they can trap electromagnetic energy due to the high associated potential energy.
 This gravitational effect will not only be due to classical gravitational effects but also to the Merlin effect –a mechanism that makes gravity force double on electromagnetic and kinetic energy–; explained in the books Global Mechanics, Physics and Global Dynamics and Law of Global Gravity.

 As was mentioned above, to be genuinely black the balls must not only trap electromagnetic energy but also must not allow energy produced in their interior to escape.